MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Remove-Job.md

 ### System.Management.Automation.Job

-You can send a job object down the pipeline to `Remove-Job`.
+You can pipe a **Job** object to this cmdlet.

 ## OUTPUTS

 ### None

-`Remove-Job` doesn't generate any output.
+This cmdlet returns no output.

 ## NOTES